Vigintillionn/rsa_algorithm/README.md

 # RSA Algorithm

 Heya!
 This is my implementation and visual representation of the RSA algorithm.
-It is made for our research competency for mathematics.
-Where we study different types of prime numbers and how they are used in the modern world.
+It is made for our research competency for mathematics, where we study different types of prime numbers and how they are used in the modern world.

 ## What is the RSA algorithm?